Is The Browser’s User Agent String Still Relevant?

 The Problem With Mobile

 Mobile browsers are especially hard to detect.
 This can be a big problem.
-When you’re developing software, cross browser testing is an important step that can be overwhelming.
+When you’re developing software, cross-browser testing is an important step that can be overwhelming.
 The hardware setup can be expensive and the work overwhelming.
-Mobile users demand responsive formats that look great on their phone or tablet.
+Mobile users demand responsive formats that look great on their phones or tablet.
 But new devices are released all the time and mobile browsers are not uniform.

 Another piece of bad news for mobile detection; the OS string will not help you.
 Androids, for example, can run on tablets or phones.
 You don’t want to be building for the wrong audience.

 If you can’t depend on or trust the UA string to detect the browser, then why use it in this way?
 A better question to ask is: why do you want to identify the browser?

 If you are looking to avoid a specific browser or avoid a bug, there is another way.
 Most questions can be answered with feature detection.
 Even older browsers that may not support your current features now will catch up eventually.

 Feature detection tells developers if the specific feature they want (or want to avoid) is present.
 Feature detection should not be used if the true reason for your search is straightforward browser detection.

 But, if you’re identifying the browser to look for the elements or questions we talked about above, then this way works better.

 Instead of depending on the user agent string to find the browser, developers should use feature detection if necessary.
 The site modernizr.com is an example that reads the shortcomings between browsers.

 How It Works